 Maya and Hannah spent six long years in and out of foster care as their parents battled addiction.
-In 2017, the sisters were adopted by Dana and Barbara Fontaine, of Massachusetts, through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program.
+In 2017, the sisters were adopted by Dana and Barbara, of Massachusetts, through the Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program.

 The family shared their story with Boston 25 News.